indiamcq/simplekeys/readme.md

 ## Scripts supplied

 Most of the AHK scripts supplied are fairly minimal, and are used as examples.
-The XSLT one I use all te time.
+The XSLT one I use all the time.